Dor12k/Dor12k/README.md

 <br>

-## 2. AI Full-Stack Web & Android Application | Deploying on AWS, CI/CD, Docker & CNN Model
+## 2. AI Full-Stack Web & Android Application | Deploying on AWS, CI/CD, Docker & CNN

 AIStrawberries.com is a full-stack web and Android application for strawberry leaf disease classification.  <br>
 Users can upload a photo of a leaf, and the system uses a custom AI CNN model for fast and accurate diagnosis.  <br>